Conversations that matter

 • How can we ensure all students, regardless of background, receive a high-quality education?

-May 2025 – Ines Fratzl
+Coming soon – Ines Fratzl

 Ines Fratzl, MSc BA, is an Austrian author and work psychologist specializing in educational equity and organizational psychology.
 She earned her bachelor's degree in pedagogy from Karl-Franzens University Graz in 2019, where she focused her thesis on the distribution of educational opportunities in Austria's compulsory school system.